StellarJockey/R1Delta-T2-Titan-Transfer-Mod/README.txt

+READ THIS!!!!!

+I had to compress the VTF/VMT files, they are in their correct place just need uncompressing as Github has a file size limit.

 Using my BlackMarketTitan mod I have quickly and easily (relatively) added Titanfall2 titans into R1Delta.
 Contains 5/6 main multiplayer titans from Titanfall2 and different core abilities and passives to fit.
 I kept getting an EXECEPTION_ACCESS_VIOLATION assert 1 error on Tone however when trying to convert them so it is missing that titan.